 studied history and film at the University of Zurich then spent several years working in the film industry – most notably for the Zurich Film Festival – which makes her something of an authority on stars and starlets.
 If you would like to contact Andrea it is good to konw that, like a true ray of sunshine, she is only awake when morning has well and truly broken.

 Andrea first visited Namibia together with her family on a guided tour across Kaokoland in the extreme north of the region.
 She was so captivated by the seclusion and rugged beauty of the landscape that she returned to Namibia in 2010/2011.
 Following a round of tough negotiations, Andrea found herself employed for several months by Wilderness Safaris, who set her to work at various camps, including the Serra Cafema Camp and Desert Rhino Camp, two of the most beautiful and remote safari camps in Namibia.
-Andrea has since made various trips to Botswana, South Africa, Uganda, Tanzania and has returned, of course, to Namibia several times.
+Andrea has since made various trips to Botswana, South Africa, Uganda, Tanzania, Zambia and has returned, of course, to Namibia several times.